Milford Mill Academy: Academics

 Milford Mill Academy received a 44.2 out of a possible 90 points (49%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 27th percentile among all Maryland schools.

+Magnet Programs

+Milford Mill offers 7 different magnet programs for students interested in subjects of their talent.